callanmurphy/Big-Fun-React-Site/README.md

 for an account - which will redirect you back to login.
 Instead, you can also click the "Have an account?" hyperlink at the bottom of the page to return to login at any time.

+### Leaderboard
+A page that displays all the users in the database and their scores.

+### Challenges
+Able to challenge your rivals in the Challenges page.
+Can forfeit challenges already present or add new ones.
+After adding challenges you must refresh the page in order to forfeit them.
+Functionality to accept challenges is incomplete.

 ## Dependencies
 ### Frontend Dependencies